 - Find control patients for previously defined populations

-- Query for patients with blood samples in the Partners Biobank
+- Query for patients with blood samples in the Mass General Brigham Biobank

 - Supply a workbench that allows viewing and download access for MGH and BWH Radiology images

 The RPDR ensures the security of patient information by controlling and auditing the distribution of patient data within the guidelines of the IRB and with the use of several built-in, automated security measures.
 The online search in real time results in a faster data turnaround with extensive specificity of patient criteria.